mighty-gerbils/gerbil/doc/reference/gerbil/core/binding.md

 #### Context and Usage

 `extern` is a foundational tool for Gerbil's **Foreign Function Interface (FFI)**, which is delegated to the underlying Gambit C-interface.
-For a complete understanding of the FFI mechanism, it is highly recommended to also read the "C-interface" section of the Gambit manual.
+For a complete understanding of the FFI mechanism, it is highly recommended to also read the *C-interface* section of the Gambit manual.

 * For **FFI**: `extern` serves as a high-level declaration for external symbols that will be available at link time.
 * For `eval`: `extern` is the idiomatic tool to bridge the gap between module namespaces and the dynamic scope of `eval`.
 * The `begin-foreign` macro is the primary mechanism for defining the actual C bindings by delegating directly to Gambit's FFI.
-It is often used to provide the definition for a symbol declared with `extern**.
+It is often used to provide the definition for a symbol declared with `extern`.

 #### See Also